Master of Arts in Cultural Heritage Management

 - Cultural Heritage in the Digital Age

-Note: Once core courses are satisfied, any additional core courses may count toward elective-course requirements.
+After you complete three core courses, any additional core courses may count toward elective-course requirements.

 - Research Methods in Cultural Heritage